kaiznanji/TradeHub/README.md

 # TradeHub

-TradeHub is an algorithmic stock bot that analyzes earnings reports from the SEC to predict future returns.
+TradeHub is an algorithmic ticker signal that analyzes earnings reports from the SEC to predict future returns.

 ## How it works